Since you’re probably a mobile phone owner, these mobile malware statistics will open your eyes.

 9. Android malware statistics show there are more than 4.18 million malicious apps.

 There are around 11,000 new Android malicious apps on the market each day, and most of them are adware.
-These apps are still mainly focused on individuals, less on companies.
+These apps still focus mainly on individuals, less on companies.

 10. Google removed more than 1,700 malicious Joker apps.